Tanker Terms and Conditions | July 2020

-It’s always helpful for everyone to be heading in the right direction when we are working together, so here’s a few tips and legal bits which I hope will make future journeys together hassle free and enjoyable for everyone.
+It’s always helpful for everyone to be heading in the right direction when we are working together, so here’s a few tips and legal bits which Tanker provides to make future journeys together hassle free and enjoyable for everyone.

 Except in unusual circumstances, Tanker allows for one free, introductory meeting with a prospective client.
 Subsequent meetings are charged, unless otherwise agreed.